 Review of documentation confirmed that the establishment had a policy and procedure in place for the management of records.
-The policy included the arrangements for the creation; use; storage; transfer; disposal of and access to records in keeping with best practice guidance and legislative requirements.
+The policy reviewed included the arrangements for the creation; use; storage; transfer; disposal of and access to records in keeping with best practice guidance and legislative requirements.

-Dr Hutton confirmed that the PDs and staff were aware of the importance of effective records management and that records are held in line with best practice guidance and legislative requirements.
+Dr Hamilton confirmed that he was aware of the importance of effective records management and that records are held in line with best practice guidance and legislative requirements.

-The client pathway was discussed with Dr Hutton who stated that a record is retained of all clients who attend Array Aesthetics.
+The client pathway was discussed with Dr Hamilton who stated that a record is retained of their clients who attend Hamilton Face Clinic.

-It was confirmed that the PDs are responsible for maintaining clinical records in accordance with GMC guidance and Good Medical Practice.
-Dr Hutton advised that the clinical records pertaining to private consultations were available on an electronic software system.
+It was confirmed that Dr Hamilton is responsible for maintaining clinical records in accordance with GMC guidance and Good Medical Practice.
+Dr Hamilton advised that the clinical records pertaining to private consultations were held in paper format.
 It was demonstrated that all clients' clinical records are stored securely and can be located if required.
-It was suggested that consideration is given to undertake an audit of clinical records to ensure compliance with best practice.
-Dr Hutton was receptive to this advice and following the inspection RQIA received a copy of the template to be used by the PDs and injectors when completing clinical record audits.